 In origins, this was the site of the ancient Horti Luculli, roughly where the Pincio hill is situated.
 The construction of the scenic urban park we see today began in 1606 by the will of Cardinal Scipione Caffarelli Borghese, nephew of Pope Paul V Borghese, who wanted to build a magnificent residence in line with the family’s undisputed stature in the Roman aristocratic scene.

-Originally, the villa was built on a relatively small land the family had owned since the 16th century expanded through the purchase of bordering lands and from 1611, the ever-expanding villa was supplied water with the Aqua Felice aqueduct.
-After less than a decade, Villa Borghese was a triumph of imposing gates, lush gardens and majestic palaces protected by lavish tree-lined fences.
+Originally, the villa was built on a relatively small land the family had owned since the 16th century, expanded through the purchase of bordering lands.
+From 1611, the ever-expanding villa was supplied water with the Aqua Felice aqueduct.
+After less than a decade, Villa Borghese was a triumph of imposing gates, lush gardens, and majestic palaces protected by lavish tree-lined fences.

-The residential palace, known as Casino Nobile, was built as a luxurious building but from the beginning, most of it was set up like a museum to display the huge art collection amassed by the Borghese family, and only a limited area devoted to the private apartments.
+The residential palace, known as Casino Nobile, was conceived as a luxurious building but from the beginning, most of it was set up like a museum to display the huge art collection amassed by the Borghese family.
+Only a limited area was devoted to private apartments.
 The palace was extremely elegant with the main facade featuring a sumptuous double staircase and the two sides being rich in bas-reliefs, carvings, and sculptures.